schae234/SweepR/README.md

 ###filter_by_index
-Filters a Sweep object by index of individuals
+Filters a Sweep object by index of individuals.

 *Arguments*: